Pro Tip: To learn about our favorite Medicare Advantage providers, check out our guide to this year’s best Medicare plans.

 An alternative to Original Medicare (Parts A and B), Medicare Advantage provides health insurance to those who qualify for Medicare, often for a low or even no premium.
 Many of these plans also offer coverage for dental, vision, and hearing needs.

 Medicare Part C is another way to refer to Medicare Advantage.
-To help ou learn how this works, check out our brief, one-minute short.
+To help you learn how this works, check out our one-minute short.

 Although Medicare Advantage plans are offered by private companies, they are federally regulated and required to cover everything that Original Medicare covers.
 Often, Medicare Advantage plans also include Part D (prescription drug) coverage, as well as additional benefits for hearing, vision, or dental.